EvansMuthuri/EvansMuthuri/README.md

 - 👋 Hi, I’m @EvansMuthuri
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Front-end development
+- 🌱 I’m currently learning React Native
 - 💞️ I’m looking to collaborate on Other developers and create awesome websites
 - 📫 How to reach me....@evans.k.m_ on Instagram,@Muthuri Evans on linkedIn